DEC. 30 – Jan. 6

 Monkey see …

 I started this week by looking at the game files for the game that is our main inspiration – Hearthstone.
 The only relevant files that were not encrypted were the XML files.
-I had hoped to find the main files for cards, but it seemed as if those were wither not saved as XML, or split between so many files that I could not puzzle them together.
+I had hoped to find the main files for cards, but it seemed as if those were either not saved as XML, or split between so many files that I could not puzzle them together.
 I did however find out that they don’t have different elements for the different properties of the cards, but instead differ between them with different values for the “field” attribute.

 … Monkey do.